Rei-SwitchBot/faq/en-us/Meter.md

 2024 Apr 22

-Related Products: SwitchBot Meter
+Related Products: SwitchBot Meter, SwitchBot Meter Plus

 SwitchBot App Version: 8.3 or newer

 1. Make sure your SwitchBot App version is up to date.

-2. Make sure SwitchBot Meter has been added to your App.
+2. Make sure SwitchBot Meter/Meter Plus has been added to your App.

 3. Set alerts in the following order.

 Launch the SwitchBot App and login.

-Tap the relevant SwitchBot Meter.
+Tap the relevant SwitchBot Meter/Meter Plus.

 Tap the gear icon in the upper right corner.